GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-03_project2.md

 | Total_population_in_tsd     | Population in thousands                                                   |
 | Percentage_of_foreigners    | Percentage of people who are not German within the meaning of Article 116 (1) of the GG. |
 | Disposable_income_pP        | Disposable income (Euro per head)                                         |

+### Please submit your project folder as zip until 13.03.2025 in Ilias